gophercoders/website/content/lessonplans/KS2/lower/variables.md

 ### Starter Activity

-Ask the students what happens if the computer is switched off.
+Ask the students what happens if the computer is switched off?
 * Is there anything in memory?
 * What about when a program ends?

-Ask the students how many types of memory a computer might have.
+Ask the students how many types of memory a computer might have?

 Can the pupils explain the life time of the data in each memory type?